 Lithography Materials and Processes

 Microlithography Materials and Processes covers the chemical aspects of microlithography and resist processes.
 Fundamentals of polymer technology will be addressed and the chemistry of various resist platforms including novolac, styrene, and acrylate systems will be covered.
 Double patterning materials will also be studied.
 Topics include the principles of photoresist materials, including polymer synthesis, photochemistry, processing technologies and methods of process optimization.
 Also advanced lithographic techniques and materials, including multi-layer techniques for BARC, double patterning, TARC, and next generation materials and processes are applied to optical lithography.
-(Prerequisites: CHMG-131 or equivalent course.)
-Lab 3, Lecture 3 (Fall).
+(Prerequisites: CHMG-131 and CHMG-141 or equivalent courses.)
+Lab 3 (Fall).

 A laboratory course in which students manufacture and test CMOS integrated circuits.
 Topics include design of individual process operations and their integration into a complete manufacturing sequence.
 Students are introduced to work in process tracking, ion implantation, oxidation, diffusion, plasma etch, LPCVD, and photolithography.
 Student learn VLSI design fundamentals of circuit simulation and layout.
 Analog and Digital CMOS devices are made and tested.
 This course is organized around multidisciplinary teams that address the management, engineering and operation of the student run CMOS factory.
 (Prerequisites: (EEEE-260 or MCEE-360) and MCEE-502 and MCEE-505 or equivalent courses.)
 Lab 4 (Fall).

 Photovoltaic Science and Engineering